Causal Collaborative Filtering: Introduction

-Except for the above conceptual contribution, our work also provides technical contributions.
+Except for the above conceptual contribution, this work also provides technical contributions.
 More specifically, a great challenge is how to estimate $P(y|u,do(v))$.
-Estimating $P(y|u,do(v))$ using direct intervention requires access to the recommendation platform so that we can deploy the intervention strategies such as displaying randomized recommendations to users.
-However, such platform is hardly accessible to researchers.
-Even in industry environments where the platform is fully accessible, researchers and developers are usually prevented from large-scale randomized trails because that will greatly hurt the user experience.
 In this work, we propose a conditional intervention approach to estimating $P(y|u,do(v))$ based on observational data.
 Specifically, we adopt the causal graph in Figure \ref{fig:causal_graph}(d) for conditional intervention, which considers the user interaction history $X$ for mediator analysis.
-Moreover, solving the conditional intervention requires counterfactual reasoning, and we further propose a counterfactual constrained machine learning approach for counterfactual reasoning in both discrete and continuous space.
-More details will be explained in Section \ref{sec:ccf_model}.
-Finally, we conduct extensive experiments on two different types of real-world datasets: type-one datasets are traditional training-validation-testing split datasets, while for the type-two datasets, the testing set is collected through randomized trials.
-Experimental results show that our CCF framework significantly improves the recommendation performance on both types of datasets.
+Moreover, solving the conditional intervention requires counterfactual reasoning, and we propose a counterfactual constrained learning framework for counterfactual reasoning in both discrete and continuous space to estimate the causal preference $P(y|u,do(v))$.
+We conduct extensive experiments on real-world datasets.
+Experimental results show that CCF reduces Simpson's paradox and significantly improves the recommendation performance.

-In the following parts of the paper, we will introduce the related work in Section \ref{sec:related} as well as the notations and preliminaries in Section \ref{sec:preliminary}.
-In Section \ref{sec:unified}, we will provide a unified causal view of Collaborative Filtering (CF) and motivate the basic idea of Causal Collaborative Filtering (CCF).
-Then, we will introduce the proposed CCF framework in Section \ref{sec:ccf_model} and provide the experimental results in Section \ref{sec:experiments}.
-Finally, Section \ref{sec:conclusion} concludes the work and discusses about the potential future research directions.